Daniel Carlton, Facilitator (Poetry)

 David Roberts aka D-Black

 I would like to introduce you to Mr. David Roberts.
-He is an Amazing Poet, Storyteller, Actor & Teaching Artist with Poetic Motivations.
+He is an Amazing Actor, Poet, Storyteller & Teaching Artist with Poetic Motivations.
 Mr. Roberts comes to us with some impressive accomplishments.
-He has created theatre-based exercises for group interaction, developed poetry/theatre outlines for class application, executed the usage of theatre improve for class discussion, and showcased the usage of poetry for conflict resolution.
+He has created theatre-based exercises for group interaction, developed poetry/theatre outlines for class application, executed the use of theatre improve for class discussion, and showcased the usage of poetry for conflict resolution.
 David has worked at Vanguard High School, New Life School, T. Roosevelt Campus & Grace Dodge High School, Federation Employment & Guidance Service, Inc.

 He has appeared in Orange is The New Black, Rise Up: The Legacy of Nat Turner, For Our Sins, Out of My Hands, Dark Seed, and Angels Over Tuskegee.
 Mr. Roberts is excited to be able to share knowledge, techniques and inspiration with young people.